 • Every Municipality has a backlog of applications that they review – most cities have a 4-10 week backlog which is how long you should expect for your permit process prior to beginning your renovations, after the drawing and application packaged is submitted

 • If you are in the Region of Peel, we can help you qualify for a 20-30K interest free loan from the city which allows you to convert a basement that doesn’t comply with the requirements to be deemed legal.

 While your basement is only a small part of your house, ensuring the safety of everyone is the most important part of being a landlord.
-Ensuring that the space meets the fire code, building code, and electrical safety.

 The fire code is meant to stop the spreading of fire and smoke, this is done by construction techniques and special materials.
 Also included in the fire code are the requirements for smoke detectors and minimum requirements for emergency exits.